Why? Because we all do.

 Everybody lies at some point in their life.
 So should your characters.

-Maybe you have a character that lies all the time and doesn’t even know they’re doing it, like one of the world’s great pathological liars, Blanche DuBois, of Tennessee Williams‘, A Streetcar Named Desire.
-She’s desperately tortured and flawed, and there is no richer loam for creating life-like beings that tantalize us and endure, to say nothing of making for classic roles pursued by the best actors.
+Maybe you have a character who lies all the time and doesn’t even know they’re doing it, like one of the world’s great pathological liars, Blanche DuBois, of Tennessee Williams‘, A Streetcar Named Desire.
+She’s desperately tortured and flawed, and there is no richer loam for creating life-like beings who tantalize us and endure, to say nothing of making for classic roles pursued by the best actors.

 There are also levels of using lying as well as types of liars.
 Some characters might do nothing but lie to advance a specific goal, something you usually find in plot-driven genres such as Thrillers and Mysteries.
 Lies can drive a plot or can be used for creating a second act reversal in a screenplay or plot twist in a novel.

 Some characters lie on the deepest levels – to themselves – which initiates painful inner dissonance and thereby creates the inner drama that great writing requires.
 I’m thinking more literary fiction and scripted dramas here, which certainly includes our dear Blanche.
-Literary fiction also loans itself to the flip side of the lie, when a character is challenged by what they feel is true and it is the world that lies, such as Carissa Dalloway in Virginia Woolf‘s Mrs. Dalloway.
+Literary fiction also loans itself to the flip side of the lie, when a character is challenged by what they feel is true and it is the world that lies to them, such as Carissa Dalloway in Virginia Woolf‘s Mrs. Dalloway.

 See where I’m going with this?
 Knowing what kind of liar your protagonist is and their relationship to falsehoods spun adds muscle and connective tissue to the skeleton of your character.